GiuseppeMP/udemy-modern-react-with-redux/README.md

 *Let's build a insurance company!*

-Policy -> CUstomer holds a 'policy', if bad stuff happens to them then we pay them.
+Policy -> Customer holds a 'policy', if bad stuff happens to them then we pay them.

 Claim ->  Customer had something bad happen to them, we need to pay them.